Occupational inequality

 Occupational inequality is the unequal treatment of people based on gender, sexuality, age, disability, socioeconomic status, religion, height, weight, accent, or ethnicity in the workplace.
 When researchers study trends in occupational inequality they usually focus on distribution or allocation pattern of groups across occupations, for example, the distribution of men compared to women in a certain occupation.
 Secondly, they focus on the link between occupation and income, for example, comparing the income of whites with blacks in the same occupation.

+Some consequences of occupational inequality include things like economic 8, reduced well-being, the undermining of trust in institutions and the hampering of overall economic growth and productivity.
+Ways to address it include promoting inclusivity and diversity in the hiring process as well as the researching and addressing of biases in recruitment, pay, and promotion.

 Effects

 Occupational inequality greatly affects the socioeconomic status of an individual which is linked with their access to resources like finding a job, buying a house, etc. If an individual experiences occupational inequality, it may be more difficult for them to find a job, advance in their job, get a loan or buy a house.
 Occupational standing can lead to predictions of outcomes such as social standing and wealth which have long-lasting effects on the individual as well as their dependents.
-Segregation by gender in the labor force is extremely high, hence the reason why there remain so many disparities and inequalities among men and women of equitable qualifications.
+Segregation by gender in the labor force is high, hence the reason why there remain disparities and inequalities among men and women of equitable qualifications.
 The division of labor is a central feature for gender based inequality.
 It influences the structure both based on its economic aspects and construction of identities.
 However, studies show that the general overall picture of gender and labor has not been evaluated.
 The importance of these issues is pertinent for the future structure of our labor force.